 The CoPilot app is the smartest way to buy a car.
 Search all listings in your area, get notified about deals, new listings, and price drops, or chat with one of our copilots for some hands-on advice.

 If you’re in the market for a used 2016 Escape, you’ll need to take a multi-part approach to ensure you don’t have issues.
 The first thing you’ll want to do is take your potential new vehicle for a thorough test drive.
 Most people take a vehicle on a short drive around the block and avoid things like heavy acceleration, heavy braking, or U-turns.
-Doing these things ensure that the vehicle can accommodate the types of usage you’ll put it through in a normal commute.
+Doing these things ensure that the vehicle can accommodate the types of usage you’ll put it through in an average commute.

 This all may seem like it’s overwhelming and trust us, we get it.
 That’s exactly why we created CoPilot!
 Download CoPilot on your phone to find the best-used cars based on way more than just their price.
 Whether you’re looking for a 2016 Escape or other similar vehicles, CoPilot ranks vehicles based on their reliability, price, and other factors to show you the best of the best.
 Rather than wade through listing after listing; let CoPilot make it easier than ever to shop for a used car that will last for the long haul.
 Never shop alone again, download CoPilot today.